Skip to content

 Recommended routine:

-6 important guidelines for a safe transition
+6 key guidelines for a safe transition

 • Increase time gradually (never double wear time suddenly)